Master's Degree in Deaf Studies and Deaf Education

 Career Paths

-The deaf and hard of hearing master’s program is designed to serve the 40 to 50 percent of deaf and hard of hearing children who are also diagnosed with an additional disability.
+The deaf and hard of hearing master’s program is designed to serve the 40 to 50% of deaf and hard of hearing children who are also diagnosed with an additional disability.
 This program prepares you for Texas teacher certification and to acquire the competencies specifically needed to support learning and development in children with hearing loss.

 Primary Careers